 Barry vs. Winklevoss

-DCG, among other major crypto companies, faced many financial issues during the latest crypto winter.
+DCG, among other major crypto companies, faced many financial issues during the 2022 crypto winter.
 Several ended up filing for bankruptcy under Chapter 11.
-However, the controversies that followed the DCG group have been the talk of the town for months.
+However, the controversies that followed the DCG group were the talk of the town for months.
 The curious thing is why Gemini’s co-founder Cameron Winklevoss took to Twitter to shun Barry Silbert and the DCG.

-Besides, Genesis issued several loans to now-venture capital firm 3 Arrows Capital (3AC) and the DCG.
+Genesis also issued several loans to venture capital firms 3 Arrows Capital (3AC) and DCG.
 However, 3AC allegedly liquidated these assets following its bankruptcy claims in Q2 2022, leaving Genesis with over $1.2 billion in deficit out of the $2.6 billion offered.

 Meanwhile, GBTC Premium and Genesis seemed okay.
 Unfortunately, the FTX collapse led to more trouble that shed light on Genesis’ financial state.

-Notably, the FTX scandal happened in Q4 2022, but its effects are evident up-to-date.
+Notably, the FTX scandal happened in Q4 2022, but its effects lasted long after.
 Multiple exchanges and crypto services went ahead to cut costs, including through retrenchments of significant numbers of their workers.
-Others followed FTX’s trend and filed for bankruptcy.
+Others followed FTX’s lead and filed for bankruptcy.
 Genesis announced its Chapter 11 filing on Jan.
 19, 2023.

 Cameron Winklevoss’s open letter